magnificode-ltd/chatgpt-code-reviewer/README.md

      .github/workflows/chatgpt-reviewer-github-action.yml
    ```
 2. Visit https://platform.openai.com/account/api-keys to generate a new OpenAi Api key.
-3. Add new secret with a name OPENAI_API_KEY in https://github.com/{user}/{repository}/settings/secrets/actions.
+3. Add new secret with a name `OPENAI_API_KEY` in `https://github.com/{user}/{repository}/settings/secrets/actions`.
 As a value set generated OpenAi Api key from the step 2
-4. Add configuration to this file:
+4. Update `chatgpt-reviewer-github-action.yml` with:
    ```yml
    name: chatgpt-reviewer-github-action
    run-name: chatgpt-reviewer-github-action